The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's The Souls I (cool gold, cornflower blue, leaf green) (signed) is estimated to be worth between £7,000 and £10,000.
-This foil block artwork, created in 2010, is a rare piece with an auction history of one sale on 14th September 2017.
-There have been no sales in the last 12 months or the last five years, indicating its scarcity in the market.
+The value of Damien Hirst's The Souls I (cool gold, cornflower blue, leaf green) (signed) is estimated to be worth between £6,000 and £9,000.
+This foil block artwork, created in 2010, is a rare piece with an auction history of one sale in September 2017.
+There have been no sales in the last 12 months or the last five years.
 The edition size of this artwork is limited to 15.

 Meaning & Analysis